JuliaLang/julia/doc/src/devdocs/boundscheck.md

 ### Caution!

 It is easy to accidentally expose unsafe operations with `@inbounds`.
-In a previous version of the documentation, the example above was written:
+You might be tempted to write the above example as

 ```julia
 function sum(A::AbstractArray)